 - actively seek out under-represented groups and individuals to ensure diversity.

 There may also be other factors that are relevant to your service, policy or practice.
 It’s therefore also important to have an understanding of the people who use your service / general population, or work for your organisation, by collecting and analysing diversity data and engaging with them to gather feedback and ideas.
 See our guide on Diversity Monitoring and our Engaging Devon strategy and toolkit for further information.
-You may also find our guidance on Debiasing the System useful.
+You may also find our guidance on Debiasing the System and Acceptable Language useful.

 The guide has seven sections: